 Back in August we have visited Broadstairs for the first time as we had to cancel our holiday in France.
 Never mind we thought, as we have planned more staycations in the future and clocking in less air miles (although, we meant to travel to France by train).
 So we booked a few days in a little boutique B&B close to the main beach in Broadstairs.
 We didn’t really know what to expect but it looked lovely on the photos.
-Broadstairs didn’t disappoint.
+Our staycation in Broadstairs didn’t disappoint.

 We visited in Summer and on our first day we had real luck: it was lovely and warm by the seaside so we went to Viking Bay, which is the main beach in Broadstairs.
 It’s a bay so it’s lovely and shallow plus it’s sandy.
 There’s lift (out of order when we were there) or stairs leading down to the beach from the cliff top promenade.
 On the beach, there are a couple beach shops with selling beach equipment and a snack bar with mainly fried food, there’s also a beach chair rental.
 There was a couple of trampolines and a merry-go-round for children entertainment.
 And surf schools.